AV Survey Results 2019

 Shortly after Uber began testing Semi-Autonomous Vehicles (AVs) on Pittsburgh’s streets in September 2016, Bike Pittsburgh launched a survey to capture how Pittsburghers who bike and walk feel about sharing the road with this new technology.
 Two years later, we relaunched the survey to see how Pittsburghers’ impressions of AV technology has changed.

 The original survey results, published in March 2017, surprised us when it revealed that Pittsburghers actually felt slightly more comfortable sharing the road with AVs than they did with human drivers.
 However, initial responses also found that many people have experienced close calls, such as AVs passing bicyclists within less than 4-feet, or failing to yield to pedestrians in crosswalks, both required by state law.
-One of these instances, submitted anonymously to us via our SAVE form last summer, that if verified, resulted in an incident in which the rider suffered a broken arm, according to the submission.
-The AV did not stop and the incident was never reported.
+This seems to be particularly problematic along Railroad St, a popular road for bikes, and where there were several reports of AVs passing closely near the railroad tracks where bicyclist frequently crash due to the odd angle of the tracks.

 We also discovered that incidents happened and people had no place to share their experiences.
 There’s no “how’s my driving” sticker to report those close calls (although both Argo and Uber welcome feedback) and no place for the City to collect cases that don’t require a police report.
 This led us to launch our Submit Autonomous Vehicle Experience (SAVE) Form.